khaqan-mine/hdfs-external-table-creation--tool/README.md

 3. After creation:

-Partitions will be repaired automatically
+- Partitions will be repaired automatically
-You will be prompted to create another table or exit
+- You will be prompted to create another table or exit (If you wish to exit external table creation process, simply press N)